 In my daily practice of posting a snapshot (often from Harbour Island) on my Instagram account, I am recurrently asked about the island: when to go, how to get there, where to stay, what to see etc. I could go on about Harbour Island for hours and days, but I’ll try to make it short and relevant for those of you who wish to visit this little gem under the hot Caribbean sun.

-Harbour Island (Briland to the locals and frequent visitors) is a small out island in the Bahamas located off the northeast coast of Eleuthera.
-It’s one of the oldest settlements in the Bahamas and also the first capital (today the capital of the Bahamas is Nassau).
+Harbour Island (Briland to the locals and frequent visitors) is a small out island in the Bahamas located off the northeast coast of Eleuthera and one of the oldest settlements in the Bahamas.
 The island is considered, by many, the crown juvel of the Bahamas and famous for its stretch of picture perfect, 3-mile pink sand beach (and yes, the sand really IS pink), clear turquoise water and gentle climate.
-The island is blissfully void of shopping malls and nightlife, it’s difficult to get to (minimum two planes and a boat), it’s relatively expensive to stay there and those circumstances combined see to that the island is never over-run by tourists, although the island in peak periods (Easter, Christmas, New Year’s, 4 of July, Bahamian Independence Day etc.) is much busier now than it was 10 years ago.
+The island is blissfully void of shopping malls and nightlife, it’s difficult to get to (minimum two planes and a boat), it’s relatively expensive to stay there and those circumstances combined see to that the island is never over-run by tourists, although the island in peak periods (Easter, Christmas, New Year’s, 4 of July, Bahamian Independence Day etc.) is much busier now than it was just 10 years ago.

 I am Danish by birth, American by circumstance and Bahamian at heart.
 Harbour Island is my second home and has been for many years; My son took his first steps on Bahamian soil, and the quaint, laid back charm of Harbour Island has seeped into his veins, too.
 But as the Bahamians say: You have to leave in order to come back.
 And that is what we do – several times a year.